thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Postman:** an API development and testing platform used to design, test, document, and monitor APIs
 * **Firebase**: Google’s backend-as-a-service (BaaS) with authentication, databases, hosting, analytics, and cloud functions

-## Configuration
-* **.editorconfig:** helps maintain consistent coding styles/settings across different editors and IDEs for a code repository
-* **.env:** stores environment variables away from the source code such as API keys, database credentials, and app settings

 ## Database
 * **Redis:** an in-memory data store commonly used as a cache, database, and message broker for ultra-fast data access for real time apps
 * **SQLite:** a serverless relational database engine that stores data locally in a single file